 Research Skills and Citation

 Tuesday, January 28; 5:00 - 6:30 pm; Van Pelt-Dietrich Library Center, Room 223 (Meyerson)

 Penn Libraries is a vast system of 15 libraries and millions of books and resources.
 Where do you even begin when you have a paper to write?
 This workshop will focus on finding and selecting appropriate sources through the Penn Libraries website.
 Learn tips and tricks for finding the information you need.
 Then learn how to give credit to the scholars you cite.
 We will share strategies for paraphrasing, summarizing, and quoting.
 This workshop will be co-facilitated by the Office of Learning Resources and Penn Libraries.

 Writing Critically and Cohesively

-Some genres of academic writing ask you to use relevant scholarly research to support your opinion on an issue or topic.
+Many genres of academic writing ask you to use relevant scholarly research to support your opinion on an issue or topic.
 This workshop will introduce you to the fine art of engaging with and synthesizing multiple sources while using rhetorical strategies to establish your own voice.
-Examples referenced will be mostly drawn from published works in the humanities but may be useful no matter what discipline you're studying.
+Examples referenced will mostly be drawn from published works in the humanities but may be useful no matter what discipline you're studying.